Click to enlargeJ82/P90

 The rare transitional issue featuring the obverse with raised Liberty, the so-called "Curved Date", combined with the regular reverse die used on 1837 half dollars.

-1) Mickley, Cohen, Parmelee, Steigerwalt, Granberg-1914 ANS exhibit, Woodin?, Newcomer, Boyd, Judd, Farris, Witham-Auction 81, Bass, Southern collection, Simpson collection - illustrated above.
+1) Mickley, Cohen, Parmelee, Steigerwalt, Dewitt Smith, Granberg-1914 ANS exhibit, Newcomer, Col Green, Judd (per B.G.
+Johnson 7/23/43 invoice), Farris, Witham-Auction 81, Bass, Southern collection as NGC63, Simpson-Heritage 11/20 - PCGS63, illustrated above.

-Photo courtesy of Saul Teichman.
+Photos courtesy of Saul Teichman and PCGS.